hasanazeerkhan/khadeeja.designs/blogs/contents/types-of-aari-stitches.md

 # Types of Aari Stitches and Their Uses (With Close-Up Examples)

-Aari embroidery isn’t just a single stitch — it’s an entire language of threads and beads.
+Aari embroidery isn't just a single stitch it's an entire language of threads and beads.
 Each stitch adds character, texture, and elegance to the design.

 ---